samth/disassemble/README.md

 00000012  C3                ret
 .. much more output ..
 ```

-Currently, `decompile` takes a `#:size` parameter which specifies how
-many bytes to decompile, because it doesn't understand x86 code enough
-to find the end of the function.

 If you have no `ndisasm`, you can `dump` function to file, and read it
 with another disassembler (e.g. ida pro).